mendrik/diorama-2023/README.md

 ): Promise<Solution>
 ```

 `targetDimension` is the rectangle into which the list of `pictures` is going to be placed in.
 Config can customize the behavior of the algorithm.
-Beware that this is a long running task and it runns inside a WebWorker.
+Beware that this is a long running task and it runs inside a WebWorker.
 The returned `Solution` contains all you need to know, so let the types guide you.
 Note that a solution has its own property `dimension` which might slightly differ from the targetDimension.
 It's up to you to scale the solution, however the solution's dimension never exceeds the `targetDimension`.

 ## Configuration